mingfang/terraform-provider-k8s/site/DEPRECATED/k8s_apps_v1beta1_deployment/README.md

 ######  TypeMap

 NodeSelector is a selector which must be true for the pod to fit on a node.
 Selector which must match a node's labels for the pod to be scheduled on that node.
 More info: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/
+#### preemption_policy

+######  TypeString

+PreemptionPolicy is the Policy for preempting pods with lower priority.
+One of Never, PreemptLowerPriority.
+Defaults to PreemptLowerPriority if unset.
+This field is alpha-level and is only honored by servers that enable the NonPreemptingPriority feature.
 #### priority

 ######  TypeInt